-Reflects (i) write off of \$2.5 million of deferred financing fees and \$11.0 million of premium paid in connection with the redemption of \$200.0 million in aggregate principal amount of the 11.0% Senior Notes, (ii) \$16.0 million of fees to terminate our services agreement with our Sponsors and (iii) \$5.1 million of estimated expenses incurred in connection with this offering.
+(2) Reflects (i) write off of \$2.5 million of deferred financing fees and \$11.0 million of premium paid in connection with the redemption of \$200.0 million in aggregate principal amount of the 11.0% Senior Notes, (ii) \$16.0 million of fees to terminate our services agreement with our Sponsors and (iii) \$5.1 million of estimated expenses incurred in connection with this offering.

-The table set forth above is based on the number of shares of our common stock outstanding as of December 31, 2011, and assumes that the 1.185-for-1 stock split, which occurred on March 12, 2012, had occurred as of December 31, 2011.
+The table set forth above is based on the number of shares of our common stock outstanding as of December 31, 2011, and assumes that the 1.185-for-1 stock split described herein had occurred as of that date.
 The actual column in the table does not reflect the conversion of our non-voting common stock to common stock described herein.
 The table does not reflect: